bazelbuild/bazel/site/docs/tutorial/java.md

 Build Java
 ==========

-You can use Bazel to build your Java application, in this tutorial you'll learn how to:
+You can use Bazel to build your Java application.
+In this tutorial you'll learn how to:

 * Build your first Java target
-* Adding dependencies to your target
+* Add dependencies to your target
-* Using multiple packages
+* Use multiple packages
-* Deploying your target
+* Deploy your target

-## Setup your workspace
+## Setting up your workspace

 Suppose that you have an existing project in a directory, say, `~/gitroot/my-project/`.
 Create an empty file at